kosullivan91/IT-145/pseudocode/petCheckIn.md

     // Functional Methods
     function checkIn(dogSpace, catSpace):
-        // Determine whether pet is cat or dog and set the petType field with the result PRINT “What type of pet do you have?”
+        // Determine whether pet is cat or dog, instantiate the appropriate object type, and set the petType field with the result
+        PRINT “What type of pet do you have?”
         INPUT customer’s pet type
         STORE the customer’s pet type in the petType variable WHILE petType is not cat or dog
             PRINT “Invalid pet type.
 Please specify cat or dog.”
             INPUT customer’s pet type
+        TODO: Instantiate the appropriate object type
         CALL setPetType with argument of customer's pet type INPUT

         // Determine whether boarding space is available and store the result